-Anti-science, partisan tweets like do not use mask or vaccines are of no use could flag a Covid outbreak in a particular region, scientists have found, a discovery that can help policymakers and public health officials.
+Anti-science, partisan tweets like do not use masks or vaccines are of no use and could flag a Covid outbreak in a particular region, scientists have found, a discovery that can help policymakers and public health officials.

-If they see the anti-science sentiment on Twitter growing in one region of the country, they can tailor messages to mitigate distrust of science while also preparing for a potential disease outbreak.
+Suppose they see the anti-science sentiment on Twitter growing in one region of the country.
+In that case, they can tailor messages to mitigate distrust of science while also preparing for a potential disease outbreak.

 “Now we can use social media data for science, to create spatial and temporal maps of public opinions along ideological lines, pro- and anti-science lines,” said Kristina Lerman, lead author and a professor at the Viterbi School of Engineering at University of Southern California.